-The development of the opposition to the Gospel within the synagogue was relatively slow in coming - it took three months.
+The development of the opposition to the gospel within the synagogue was relatively slow in coming - it took three months.
 But when it did come it grew strong enough to cause Paul to strategically withdraw to Tyrannus' yeshivah.
 The Hebrew word yeshivah comes from the word that means sit and it signifies a place for learning Torah.
-The Greek word schole, which gives us the English word school, means lecture hall.
+The Greek word schole, which gives us the English word school means lecture hall.
 No English word really comes close to the real meaning of yeshivah, but the Yiddish word shul, or school, comes the closest.
-16
+454

-This section gives a brief summary of Paul's long period of ministry in Ephesus, covering both his testimony to Messiah (19:8-10) and the miracles accomplished through him (Acts 19:11-12).
-Paul went into the synagogue for three months and continued to speak boldly, debating and persuading them about the kingdom of God.
-But when they were hardening and refusing to believe, speaking evil of the Way (Acts 9:2, 19:23, 22:4, 24:14-22) before the whole group, Paul withdrew from the synagogue, taking his new Jewish believers with him.
+This section gives a brief summary of Paul's long period of ministry in Ephesus, covering both his testimony to Christ (19:8-10) and the miracles accomplished through him (19:11-12).
+Paul went into the synagogue and for three months and continued to speak boldly, debating and persuading them about the kingdom of God.
+But when they were hardening and refusing to believe, speaking evil of the Way (9:2, 19:23, 22:4, 24:14-22) before the whole group, Paul withdrew from the synagogue, taking his new Jewish believers with him.
 Thus, the church at Ephesus was planted.
-They moved to the public lecture hall (Greek: schole, meaning a school) of Tyrannus, who was probably a God-fearing Gentile (see the commentary on Acts Bb - An Ethiopian Asks about Isaiah 53).
+They moved to the public lecture hall (Greek: schole, meaning a school) of Tyrannus, who was probably a God-fearing Gentile (see Bb - An Ethiopian Asks about Isaiah 53).
 There, Paul set up a yeshivah in Tyrannus' school and continued teaching them daily.
-He evangelized all who would listen for two years, so that all the residents of Asia Minor heard the word of the Lord - Jewish as well as Greek people (Acts 19:8-10).
+He evangelizing all who would listen for two years, so that all the residents of Asia Minor heard the word of the Lord - Jewish as well as Greek people (19:8-10).
 Yet later when addressing the elders of Ephesus in 20:31, Paul comments that he ministered to them for three years.
 But there is no real discrepancy between the two accounts.
 Paul arrived in Ephesus in the spring of 53 AD and remained there until the spring of 56 AD, a period of three years.
-The two years mentioned here refers to the period of his teaching in the yeshivah in the home of Tyrannus.17
+The two years mentioned here refers to the period of his teaching in the veshivah in the home of Tyrannus.
+455

-Therefore, without ever leaving Ephesus, Paul, through his converts, evangelized the entire province of Asia Minor.
-During that time the churches of Colossae, Hierapolis, and probably also the seven churches of Revelation 2-3 were founded, and First and Second Corinthians were written.
-Paul's very effective strategy for evangelism was to teach the Word . . . make disciples . . . and then let them spread the Gospel.
-18 people, means a school for Jewish studies, particularly Torah, Talmud, halakhah, and so on, it is right for Messianic Judaism to adopt this term and apply it to Messianic Jewish institutions of learning that relate to Jewish and New Covenant materials.
+Therefore, without ever leaving Ephesus, Paul, through his converts evangelized the entire province of Asia Minor.
+During that time the churches of Colosse, Hierapolis, and probably also the seven churches of Revelation 2-3 were founded, and First and Second Corinthians were written.
+Paul's very effective strategy for evangelism was to teach the Word . . . make disciples . . . and then let them spread the gospel.
+456 it is right for Messianic Judaism to adopt this term and apply it to Messianic Jewish institutions of learning that relate to Jewish and New Covenant materials.
 This is the way to meet the challenge of Matthew 13:52: Therefore, every Torah-teacher who has been instructed about the kingdom of Heaven is like the owner of a house who brings out of his storeroom new treasures as well as old.

 It is important for modern Messianic Judaism to have available the concept of a Messianic yeshiva.
-Restoring the Jewishness of the Gospel should involve presenting it in a Jewish religious, cultural and social environment.
-While today the word yeshivah, to most Jewish
+Restoring the Jewishness of the gospel should involve presenting it in a Jewish religious, cultural and social environment.
+While today the word yeshivah, to most Jewish people, means a school for Jewish studies, particularly Torah, Talmud, halakhah, and so on,